-CMAT Critical Reasoning questions
+CMAT Critical Reasoning Questions

-CMAT 2023 Critical Reasoning questions
+CMAT Critical Reasoning Questions

 "Gandhi's greatest challenge was post-truth.
 The Indian social universe was overflowing with ways of living established by the powerful that inevitably oppressed the powerless.
 In order to tackle this inequality, Gandhi changed the understanding of truth that the powerful had inherited and internalized.
 He dislodged truth from its long-held. theological location of an ultimate divine compassion.
 Only goodness mattered.
 If that quality could be inculcated, truth would take care of itself."